rxt1077/resume/README.md

 In my current role I work in eight different schools throughout the district with teachers and students from Pre-K to 12th grade.
-I aid teachers in the usage of technology in the classroom and work with the IT staff to resolve issues that occur.
-My role includes the administration of several databases, debugging and troubleshooting of services we use, development of in-house resources, and providing technology expertise to aid in district decision-making.
+I aid teachers in the usage of technology in the classroom and work to resolve IT related issues as they occur.
+My role includes the administration of several databases, debugging and troubleshooting of IT services, development of in-house resources, and providing technology expertise to aid in district decision-making.

 A large portion of my work includes helping administration inform their decisions